michsko544/liquid-product-gallery/README.md

 ## Docs

+Section is called `Top Products Slider`.

 You can change the source of slider data in two ways:
 - use specific `Collection`
 - use `Product tag`.

 When you select the `Product tag` in customizer then slider will take all collections of current product and will search for all products with specified tag.
+If some product is in multiple collections then it will be deduplicated.

 The rating of the product is editable in the metafields of the product (`custom.rating`).

-Available customizer settings
+Available customizer settings:
 ![Slider settings](https://i.ibb.co/LrX0Lmm/Zrzut-ekranu-2024-05-19-o-19-42-15.jpg)